José Dumont

-José Dumont (born 1 August 1950 in Belém, Paraíba) is a Brazilian TV and movie actor, best known for his role as the family father in Behind the Sun (Abril Despedaçado), a film of director Walter Salles.
-More recently, he has been lionised for his role as the slick artist agent-entrepreneur in the movie 2 Filhos de Francisco.
+José Dumont (born 1 August 1950 in Belém, Paraíba) is a Brazilian TV and movie actor, known for his role as the family father in Behind the Sun (Abril Despedaçado), a film by director Walter Salles.
+He is also known by his role as the slick artist agent-entrepreneur in the 2005 Brazilian drama film Two Sons of Francisco.

-Born in the state of Paraíba, in Brazilian Northeast, Dumont has the typical physique du rôle of its inhabitants, and because of this is often chosen for interpreting them.
+Born in the state of Paraíba, in Brazilian Northeast, Dumont has the typical physique du rôle of its inhabitants, and because of this used to be often chosen to portray them.
 He began his award-studded acting career in the theater and cinema, in 1975.
-He became better known throughout the country by his noted participation in the films Lúcio Flávio – Passageiro da Agonia, directed by Hector Babenco in 1977, and Gaijin, directed by Tizuka Yamasaki, in 1980.
+He became better known throughout the country by his noted participation in the films Lucio Flavio, directed by Hector Babenco in 1977, and Gaijin: Roads to Freedom, directed by Tizuka Yamasaki, in 1980.
 His first awards came in 1979, as the best actor in the film festivals of Gramado and Brasília, in O Homem que Virou Suco, directed by João Batista de Andrade, and in the film festival of Cuba.
 In 2004 he was again awarded as best actor in Narradores de Javé.

-Dumont is also very much sought after as an actor in TV series and soap operas.
+Dumont also acted in many TV series and telenovelas.
 He was in the permanent cast of Rede Globo.
-His most noted appearances were in América (2005), Terra Nostra (1999), Tocaia Grande (1995), Guerra Sem Fim (1993), Amazônia (1991), A História de Ana Raio e Zé Trovão (1990), Pantanal (1990), Grande Sertão: Veredas (1985), Corpo a Corpo (1984), Padre Cícero (1984), Fernando da Gata (1983), Bandidos da Falange (1983) and Lampião e Maria Bonita (1982), this last being his first TV appearance, with a role as lieutenant Zé Rufino in the story about the bandit (cangaceiro) Lampião.
+His most notable portrayals were in América (2005), Terra Nostra (1999), Tocaia Grande (1995), Guerra Sem Fim (1993), Amazônia (1991), A História de Ana Raio e Zé Trovão (1990), Pantanal (1990), Grande Sertão: Veredas (1985), Corpo a Corpo (1984), Padre Cícero (1984), Fernando da Gata (1983), Bandidos da Falange (1983) and Lampião e Maria Bonita (1982), this last being his first TV appearance, with a role as lieutenant Zé Rufino in the story about the bandit (cangaceiro) Lampião.

 Arrest

 On September 15, 2022, Dumont was arrested on charges of suspicion of storing child pornography.
-He was accused of having a relationship with a 12‐year-old fan, whom he would financially help.
-A homage he was due to receive was canceled and he was fired from TV Globo, as he was shooting a telenovela, all of his scenes were reshot by actor Jackson Antunes.
-He was released from jail one month later and had to wear electronic tagging.
+He was accused of having a relationship with a 12‐year-old child, whom he would financially manipulate.
+A homage he was due to receive was canceled and he was fired from TV Globo.
+He was shooting the telenovela Todas as Flores and all of his scenes were reshot by actor Jackson Antunes.
+Dumont was released from jail one month later and had to wear electronic tagging.

-On July 3, 2023, he was sentenced to 1 year, 2 months, and 10 days of incarceration, plus a fine for storing child pornography.
-However, as the crime had no further impacts, and the actor is over 70-year-old, he had his sentence diminished to 1 year and 10 days on an open conditions term, which he could appeal in liberty.
+On July 3, 2023, Dumont was sentenced to 1 year, 2 months, and 10 days of incarceration, plus a fine for storing child pornography.
+However, as the crime had no further impacts, and the actor was over 70-year-old, he had his sentence diminished to 1 year and 10 days on an open conditions term, which he could appeal in liberty.

+In 2026, Dumont was sentenced to 9 years and 4 months in prison for statutory rape of a 11-year-old boy.
+Dumont was arrested on 3 March 2026 at his home in Rio de Janeiro.